dotnet/docs/docs/standard/garbage-collection/using-objects.md

 # Using objects that implement IDisposable

 The common language runtime's garbage collector (GC) reclaims the memory used by managed objects.
-Typically, types that use unmanaged resources implement the <xref:System.IDisposable> or <xref:System.IAsyncDisposable> interface to allow the resources needed by unmanaged resources to be reclaimed.
+Typically, types that use unmanaged resources implement the <xref:System.IDisposable> or <xref:System.IAsyncDisposable> interface to allow the unmanaged resources to be reclaimed.
 When you finish using an object that implements <xref:System.IDisposable>, you call the object's <xref:System.IDisposable.Dispose%2A> or <xref:System.IAsyncDisposable.DisposeAsync%2A> implementation to explicitly perform cleanup.
 You can do this in one of two ways:

 - With the C# `using` statement or declaration (`Using` in Visual Basic).
 - By implementing a `try/finally` block, and calling the <xref:System.IDisposable.Dispose%2A> or <xref:System.IAsyncDisposable.DisposeAsync%2A> method in the `finally`.